pulsechainramp/routing-api/README.md

 ---

 ## Networking & Rate Limits
-- When you deploy behind nginx or another trusted reverse proxy, set `TRUST_PROXY=1` (or list the proxy IPs/CIDRs) so Fastify honors the original client address forwarded by your edge.
+- `TRUST_PROXY` must mirror your deployment topology so Fastify and the rate limiter key off the real end-user IP.
+Example values: `TRUST_PROXY=1` when Fastify sits directly behind nginx or an ALB, `TRUST_PROXY=2` for Cloudflare → nginx → Fastify, or `TRUST_PROXY=103.21.244.0/22,173.245.48.0/20` to trust specific CDN CIDRs.
-- Leave `TRUST_PROXY` empty when Fastify is exposed directly; this prevents spoofed `X-Forwarded-For` headers from bypassing the global or quote-specific rate limits.
+- Leave `TRUST_PROXY` empty only when Fastify is exposed directly to the internet; in that mode spoofed `X-Forwarded-For` headers are ignored and rate limits bind to the socket IP.

 ---